smb374/my-async-rs/book/src/layer/snd/join_handle.md

 Since we use a shared memory that is `Arc<Mutex<Option<T>>>`, the `try_join()` can be implemented easily by lock `inner` and take it.
 The `Option<T>`'s value can indicate the success or not.

-`join()` is a async function that will wait until the future of the handle finishes execution, that is, if `inner` is `None`, we register the waker of the context where you call `join()` to a map.
+`join()` is a asynchronous function that will wait until the future of the handle finishes execution, that is, if `inner` is `None`, we register the waker of the context where you call `join()` to a map.
 The entry will use the spawned future's key (`spawn_id`) as its key so that the future can use the waker to wake the context where `join()` is being called.

 Take the following code as an example:

 ```rust
 async fn parent() {
     let handle = spawn(child());